A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For

-The pressure, shear stress, and heat flux distribution over the surface of the blunt wedge at $\sigma$=1 are illustrated in Fig. \ref{fig18}, and the results are contrasted with those of UGKS and DS2V. $0<s<27.9$ denotes the wedge's head arc, $27.9<s<132.9$ denotes the wedge's body, and $132.9<s<170.3$ denotes the wedge's bottom.
-The comparison results indicate that the findings of this study are highly consistent with those of UGKS and DS2V.
-Even the variables at the bottom of the wedge, which are two or three orders of magnitude lower than the stationary location, can be predicted with high precision.
-The results of pressure, shear stress, and heat flux on the blunt wedge surface with DS2V for 0.8 and 0 are shown in Figs. \ref{fig19} and \ref{fig20}, respectively.
-It can be observed that the simulation results are in good agreement with those of DS2V.
-The calculation results at different $\sigma$ are combined and compared to investigate the impact of the GSI model on the physical properties of the blunt wedge object surface, and the results are presented in Fig. \ref{fig21}.
-It can be seen that the impact of the GSI model is more significant on the shear stress and heat flux in the blunt wedge head.
+The pressure, skin friction, and heat transfer coefficients over the surface of the blunt wedge at $\sigma$ = 1 are depicted in Fig. \ref{fig18}, and the results are compared with those obtained from UGKS \cite{jiang2019implicit} and DS2V models.
+The parameter range $0<s<27.9$ represents the head arc of the wedge, $27.9<s<132.9$ corresponds to the body, and $132.9<s<170.3$ covers the bottom of the wedge.
+The comparison highlights a high degree of consistency between the findings of this study and those of UGKS and DS2V.
+Even variables at the bottom of the wedge, which are two or three orders of magnitude lower than at the stationary location, are predicted with high precision.
+Results for pressure, skin friction, and heat transfer coefficients on the blunt wedge surface are also presented in Figs. \ref{fig19} and \ref{fig20} for $\sigma$ = 0.8 and $\sigma$ = 0, respectively.
+It is evident that the simulation results align well with those of DS2V.
+A comprehensive analysis combining the calculation results for different $\sigma$ values is presented in Fig. \ref{fig21} to investigate the impact of the GSI model on the physical properties of the blunt wedge surface.
+The figure illustrates that the GSI model has a more pronounced impact on skin friction and heat flux in the head region of the blunt wedge.